AdryzR/Epitech_Projects/42shell/README.md

----

 ## Description

-**42sh** is a command‐line interpreter developed as part of the Epitech curriculum.
+**42sh** is a command-line interpreter developed as part of the Epitech curriculum.
 It replicates the behavior of a basic Unix shell, inspired by TCSH.
-The project includes support for built‐ins, line-editing, redirections, pipes, command history, and aliases.
+The project includes support for built-ins, line editing, redirections, pipes, command history, and aliases.

 ---

 ## Features